adopted-ember-addons/ember-launch-darkly/README.md

 }
 ```

-As Launch Darkly's realtime updates to flags uses the [Event Source API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), certain browsers will require a polyfill to be included. ember-launch-darkly uses [EmberCLI targets](http://rwjblue.com/2017/04/21/ember-cli-targets/) to automatically decide whether or not to include the polyfill.
+As Launch Darkly's real-time updates to flags uses the [Event Source API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), certain browsers will require a polyfill to be included. ember-launch-darkly uses [EmberCLI targets](http://rwjblue.com/2017/04/21/ember-cli-targets/) to automatically decide whether or not to include the polyfill.
 Ensure your project contains a valid `config/targets.js` file if you require this functionality.

 ## Content Security Policy